Vluuks/AndroidPractice/Week3/Link/README.md

 <a name="adding-constructor"></a>

 ### Adding the constructor
 Our class does not have a constructor yet, which is the first thing we need.
 Just like in the Java example, we need a way to instantiate our `StudentAdapter` class.
-So hit `CTRL+O` (Windows) or [MAC SNELTOETS] to open the override dialog and choose the constructor that takes the following three arguments: the context, a resource id, and a list of objects.
+So hit `CTRL+O` to open the override dialog and choose the constructor that takes the following three arguments: the context, a resource id, and a list of objects.
 It should look like this once overridden:

         public StudentAdapter(@NonNull Context context, int resource, @NonNull List objects) {
             super(context, resource, objects);